Let's visit our workshop

 Opposite is the wax model for our “Sunflower” ring.

-This technical is sufficiently accurate to create an imprint for the locations where the diamonds will be set.
+This technical is sufficiently accurate to create an imprint for the locations where the diamonds will be set for your future diamond alliance.

 Very fine special plaster is poured over the wax tree, which is placed in a heat-resistant container.
 The whole is placed in a heat-resistant mould in order to melt the wax, which is runing out.
 This is why this technique is called the ‘lost-wax’ technical.
 The plaster then contains the hollow shapes of the wax tree.